Andrew-N-Black/prairie_grouse/README.md

 - [`assembly_manifest.tsv`](assembly_manifest.tsv) — one row per assembly sample: sample ID, species, raw PacBio HiFi BAM path(s), Hi-C R1/R2, optional ONT ultra-long path.
 - [`shortread_manifest.tsv`](shortread_manifest.tsv) — one row per population-resequencing sample: sample ID, species (or `Outgroup`), short-read FASTQ R1/R2.

-## Notes

-- **Conda envs are self-installing.** `yahs`, `PretextMap`/`PretextSnapshot`, a dedicated Python+matplotlib env, `HiFiAdapterFilt`, and `panacus` all have no module on this cluster — each script installs them into `conda_envs/` under its project directory on first run and invokes them by absolute path (not `conda activate`) to avoid a confirmed Lmod conflict between `anaconda` and several bioinformatics modules (`liftoff`, at minimum).
-- **`nextflow.config`** in this directory was written for an earlier nf-core/sarek variant-calling script that has since been removed.
-Nothing in the current pipeline uses Nextflow — safe to delete unless you're keeping it for reference.
-- Cluster-specific assumptions throughout: SLURM account `fnrdewoody`, `cpu` partition, `$CLUSTER_SCRATCH` as the scratch root.
-Adjust if reusing this elsewhere.